solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   [Tutorial: Deploy WordPress app on AKS with Azure Database for MySQL - Flexible Server] \# Common MySQL Apps

-TODO Sai
+This section documents common MySQL-based products and their third-party implementations that organizations operate on Azure.

 ## 3rd party Azure solutions / Azure Marketplace

+The [Azure Marketplace] provides thousands of certified apps on Azure tailored to meet customer needs.
+Many of these apps utilize PaaS MySQL.

 ### CMS like WordPress

+The WordPress CMS, based on PHP and MySQL, is the most popular CMS, powering millions of web-scale sites and offering a variety of extensions.
+There are multiple WordPress offerings in the Azure Marketplace, such as [one from WordPress], which utilizes App Service and VMs.

 ### LMS like Moodle

+The Moodle LMS supports thousands of educational institutions and organizations, numbering 213 million users as of June 2020.
+There are a plethora of Azure Marketplace Moodle offerings; [this offering] uses Azure PaaS MySQL for its persistence layer.

 ### e-commerce like Magento

+Magento is a powerful e-commerce and marketing platform suitable for small and large businesses.
+There are multiple implementations available on the Azure Marketplace, including [this offering][70] that provides a Helm chart for a Kubernetes deployment.

-# Zero to Hero
+# 13 / Zero to Hero

-Now that you have read through this entire guide, you can now assess where you are in your application and MySQL evolution and knowledge and determine what things you need to do to take your application architecture to the next level.
+As we approch the end to this developer guide, hopefully it is now possible to assess where in the application and MySQL instance evolution the target environment may be and then using that waypoint, determine what things are needed to take the application architecture to the next level in the evolutionary progression.

-## Determining your evolutionary period
+## Determining the evolutionary waypoint

 In module 4, we explored an evolution from classic development and deployment to current modern methods.
-It is important to understand where you are now and where you will be in the future.
+It is important to understand where the current position and where it will be in the future.

 ## Summary of tasks

 -   Have the right tools available
--   Determine how you are going to deploy your application
+-   Determine how to deploy the application
 -   Utilize code repositories with CI/CD enabled
--   Ensure you have configured the target environment to support your workloads
+-   Ensure the target environment is configured to support the workload(s)
--   Secure your application configurations
+-   Secure the application configurations
--   Secure your database configurations
+-   Secure the database configurations
--   Secure your virtual networks
+-   Secure the virtual networks
--   Monitor your applications and database workloads for performance
+-   Monitor the applications and database workloads for performance
 -   Perform regular testing
--   Ensure you have set up policies and procedures for auditing your application and database workloads
+-   Ensure up policies and procedures are setup and configured for auditing application and database workloads
--   Setup backup and restore based on your RTO and RPO objectives
+-   Setup backup and restore based on RTO and RPO objectives
 -   Be familiar with potential issues and how to remediate them

-# Summary
+# 14 / Summary

-We hope you have found this guide insightful and rich with information on how to get started with developing with Azure Database for MySQL.
-You should have a nice foundation for how to get set up with the right tools and how to make decisions on the target deployment model.
-We provided several sample architectures and real-world customers that are using Azure Database for MySQL that can be referenced in your platform selection decisions.
+This guide was designed to provide insightful and rich sets of information on how to get started with developing applications with Azure Database for MySQL.
+After reading through all the sections, a developer will have nutured a foundation for how to get set up with the right tools and how to make decisions on target deployment models.
+This guide provided several sample architectures, deployment models and real-world customer references of using Azure Database for MySQL that can be referenced in platform selection decisions.

-Although there are several options for hosting MySQL in Azure, the preferred method is to utilize Azure Database for MySQL Flexible Server for its rich set of features and flexibility.
+As a final note, although there are several options for hosting MySQL in Azure, the recommened and preferred method is to utilize Azure Database for MySQL Flexible Server for its rich set of features and flexibility.

 # Resources